ARTICLES

 Begonia Beleaf Inca Flame

-Begonia Beleaf Jungle Black
+Begonia Beleaf Hawaiian Silver

-5. Begonia Beleaf Asian Tundra
+10. Begonia Beleaf Asian Tundra

-Again a Beleaf variety, and again a very nice painted begonia.
+Again, a Beleaf variety, and again a very nice painted Begonia.
 The Begonia Asian Tundra has very playful foliage.
-With a unique, stippled pattern this Begonia Beleaf Asian Tundra makes a popular houseplant, with an interesting, pale set of leaves, with a purple gradient at the center.
+With a unique, stippled pattern, this Begonia Beleaf Asian Tundra makes a popular houseplant, with an interesting, pale set of leaves, with a purple gradient at the center.
 The Asian Tundra really catches the eye!
 What's more to know?
 This compact houseplant is so easy to take care of, and one of the fastest-growing in this top 12.

 Painted Leaf Begonia Beleaf Asian Tundra